Probate Q&A Series

 • Keep proof of delivery, such as certified mail receipts.
 This shows you took formal steps to protect the estate.

-D. Inform the Clerk of Superior Court
+D. Inform the Orphans’ Court

 E. Pursue a Quiet Title Action if Necessary